canonical/microceph/docs/reference/commands/disk.rst

 .. code-block:: none

-   --all-available       add all available devices as OSDs --db-device string    The device used for the DB --db-encrypt          Encrypt the DB device prior to use --db-wipe             Wipe the DB device prior to use --encrypt             Encrypt the disk prior to use (only block devices) --wal-device string   The device used for WAL --wal-encrypt         Encrypt the WAL device prior to use --wal-wipe            Wipe the WAL device prior to use --wipe                Wipe the disk prior to use
+   --all-available         add all available devices as OSDs --db-device string      The device used for the DB --db-encrypt            Encrypt the DB device prior to use --db-wipe               Wipe the DB device prior to use --dry-run               Show matched devices without adding them (requires --osd-match) --encrypt               Encrypt the disk prior to use (only block devices) --osd-match string      DSL expression to match devices for OSD creation --wal-device string     The device used for WAL --wal-encrypt           Encrypt the WAL device prior to use --wal-wipe              Wipe the WAL device prior to use --wipe                  Wipe the disk prior to use

 .. note::